NNLO QCD corrections for Drell-Yan $p_T^Z$ and $\phi^*$ observables at the LHC: Introduction

 The variable $\phistar$ measures the ``deviation from back-to-backness'' (acoplanarity) in the transverse plane and therefore vanishes at Born level where the azimuthal angle between the two leptons $\Delta\phi$ is exactly equal to $\pi$.
 Non-zero values of $\phistar$ are produced by the same mechanism that generates non-zero $\ptz$, namely a recoil against hadronic emission from the partonic initial states.
 As a consequence, the $\phistar$ distribution probes the same type of physics as the transverse momentum distribution.
 As we shall see in section~\ref{sec:phistardef}, in the small $\ptz$ limit, $\phistar$ is explicitly related to $\ptz/\mll$ where $\mll$ is the invariant mass of the lepton pair.
 Furthermore, $\phistar$ is positive by construction and depends exclusively on the directions (rather than the magnitudes) of the lepton momenta.
 As the directions of the leptons are considerably better measured than their transverse momenta, analysing the low $\ptz$ region with this angular kinematical variable $\phistar$ has the potential to increase the accuracy of the measurements and opens up the possibility of making more stringent tests of the theoretical predictions for both observables.

 So far, the $\phistar$ distribution and related observables have been studied at the Tevatron by the D0 collaboration~\cite{D0phistar} and by the ATLAS Collaboration at the LHC at $\sqrt{s}=7~\TeV$~\cite{atlasphistar7Tev} and $\sqrt{s}= 8~\TeV$~\cite{ptzATLAS} and very recently by the LHCb Collaboration at $13~\TeV$~\cite{lhcb13}.
 The $7~\TeV$ data from ATLAS have been compared with theoretical predictions from the Monte Carlo program RESBOS~\cite{Resbos} which includes NLO fixed order corrections, resummation, and non-perturbative effects.
-The $7~\TeV$ measurements have also been compared to the fixed order NNLO inclusive $\PZ$ prediction of FEWZ~\cite{fewz} and to a matched NLO+NNLL resummed computation \cite{BanfiphistarLHC}.
+The $7~\TeV$ measurements have also been compared to the fixed order NNLO inclusive $\PZ$ prediction of FEWZ~\cite{fewz} and to a matched NLO+NNLL resummed computation \cite{BanfiphistarLHC}, and to a NNLL+NNLO computation including leptonic decay~\cite{Catani:2015vma}.

 Even above $\phistar\sim 0.1$, a relatively large value of $\phistar$, the NNLO predictions obtained with FEWZ undershoot the data by about ten percent.
 This is not a surprise given that although these predictions are NNLO accurate for the inclusive cross section, they are only NLO accurate for the $\phistar$ distribution as for the $\ptz$-spectrum.
 The theoretical predictions for the NNLL resummed calculation matched to NLO fixed order show reasonable agreement with the data, but with large theoretical uncertainties.
 The $\phistar$ measurements of ATLAS at $8~\TeV$~\cite{ ptzATLAS} have thus so far only been compared with results obtained from parton shower Monte Carlo programs~\cite{MC} and RESBOS.